cscwcu/workshops/github/lesson.md

 10. Run `git status` one more time.
 You should see that there are no changes to commit.

 Congratulations!
 You've created a new repository and made some changes to it.
 You can use `git log` to see the history of your repository, and `git diff` to see the changes you've made to your files.

+## 2. Creating a local repository and pushing it to GitHub

+Now that you know how to create a new repository and make changes to it, let's push it to GitHub.
+GitHub is a web-based platform that allows you to store and manage your code in the cloud.
+It also provides tools for collaborating with others on your projects.

+If you don't already have a GitHub account, you can create one at [https://github.com/signup](https://github.com/signup).

+### Exercise 2.1

+1. Go to [https://github.com/new](https://github.com/new) and create a new repository called `my-repo`.
+2. Copy the URL of the repository.
+It should look something like `https://github.com/your-username/my-repo`.
+3. In your terminal, run `git remote add origin <url>` to add the remote repository to your local repository.
+Replace `<url>` with the URL of your repository.

+- **git remote add:** Adds a new remote repository to your local repository.
+A remote repository is a version of your repository that is hosted on a server, such as GitHub.
+The first argument is the name of the remote (in this case, `origin`), and the second argument is the URL of the remote repository.

+4. Run `git push -u origin master` to push your local repository to GitHub.

+- **git push:** Pushes your local repository to a remote repository.
+The `-u` flag sets the upstream branch for the current branch, so that in the future, you can use `git push` without any arguments to push your changes to the remote repository.

+Now if you go to your repository on GitHub (you may need to refresh the page), you should see the `hello.txt` file you created in your local repository.

+### Exercise 2.2

+Now that your repository is on GitHub, you can make changes to it from your local machine and push them to GitHub.
+This exercise will guide you through making some changes to your repository and pushing them to GitHub.

+1. Open the `hello.txt` file in your text editor and make some changes to it.
+2. Run `git status` to see the current state of your repository.
+You should see that `hello.txt` has been modified.
+3. Run `git add hello.txt` to add the changes to the staging area.
+4. Run `git commit -m "Update hello.txt"` to commit the changes to the repository.
+5. Run `git push` to push the changes to GitHub.

+Now if you go to your repository on GitHub, you should see the changes you made to `hello.txt`.

+## 3. Creating a new repository on GitHub and cloning it to your local machine

+Often times, you'll be working with code that someone has already worked on and published to GitHub.
+In this case, you'll want to clone the repository to your local machine so you can make changes to it.
+Cloning a repository creates a copy of the repository on your local machine, including all the files and the entire history of the project.

+### Exercise 3.1

+This exercise will guide you through creating a new repository on GitHub and cloning it to your local machine.

+1. Go to [https://github.com/new](https://github.com/new) and create a new repository called `my-github-repo`.
+2. When creating your repository, be sure to check the box that says "Initialize this repository with a README".
+This will create a `README.md` file in your repository.
+3. Copy the URL of the repository.
+4. In your terminal, navigate to a directory where you want to clone the repository.
+5. Run `git clone <url>` to clone the repository to your local machine.
+Replace `<url>` with the URL of your repository.
+6. Navigate into the `my-github-repo` directory.
+Notice that there is a `README.md` file in the directory.
+This is the file that was created when you initialized the repository on GitHub.
+7. Try making some changes to the `README.md` file, adding the changes to the staging area, committing the changes, and pushing them to GitHub.

+Congratualtions!
+You've created a new repository on GitHub and cloned it to your local machine.

+## 4. Collaborating with others on GitHub